AdamOrucu/Feed-Tracker-Telegram-Bot/README.md

-# Feed Tracker Telegram Bot
+# Web Tracker Telegram Bot
 A bot for telegram that periodically checks for changes on rss pages and sends a message if a change has occured.

 ## Usage